albertfares/yt-data-analysis/README.md

 - **Proximity-Based Logic:** We built a tool that suggests channels based on **network proximity**.
 By locating a user within a specific behavioral cluster, the engine recommends the strongest neighboring nodes ("digital neighbors") that they haven't visited yet.
 - **Value over Views:** This topology-based approach prioritizes **Appreciation** (strong social links $W_{ij}$) over raw **Views**, effectively bypassing the "Rich-Get-Richer" loop of traditional algorithms.

+## Data Story
+Dive into the visual side of our analysis.
+This [data story](https://radatouille.netlify.app/) moves beyond the code to visualize the full network of 449 million users, featuring interactive chord diagrams and a deep dive into the "Hubs" and "Bridges" that define the platform.

 ## Repository Structure :file_folder:
 ```
 ada-2025-project-radatouille/